Super Bowl XL: Statistical overview

 The Steelers became just the third team to win the Super Bowl despite not playing a home game in the playoffs.
 The Green Bay Packers, who won Super Bowl I, and the Kansas City Chiefs, who won Super Bowl IV, also accomplished the feat.
 The Steelers, however, had to win four games to accomplish the feat, while the Chiefs won three and Packers won only two games.
+The Packers and Chiefs were also victims of a rotational system, where the home team would switch by division each year.

 Roethlisberger finished the game having completed just 9 of 21 passes for 123 yards and having also thrown two interceptions; his 22.6 quarterback rating was the lowest ever by a Super Bowl winning quarterback.
 He also rushed for 25 yards and a touchdown.
 He became the second youngest quarterback to start in a Super Bowl and the youngest quarterback ever to win a Super Bowl at 23 years, 11 months.

 The Steelers' rushing game was paced by Willie Parker, who gained 93 yards and one touchdown on ten carries, Bettis rushed 14 times for 43 yards, converted a key first down, and allowed his team to run time off the clock late in the fourth quarter.
 Ward caught five passes for 123 yards and a touchdown.
 In addition to his 43-yard touchdown pass, Randle El caught three passes for 22 yards and returned two punts for 32 yards.

 In defeat for the Seahawks, Hasselbeck completed 26 of 49 pass attempts for 273 yards and a touchdown, with one interception.
 Jurevicius caught 5 passes for 93 yards.
 Engram and Jackson also played roles, combining to gain 120 yards on eleven receptions.
 Alexander led all rushers in the game, accumulating 95 yards on 20 carries while also catching two passes for two yards.
 The Steelers were the third team to lose the turnover battle and win the game, after the Baltimore Colts in Super Bowl V and the Steelers in Super Bowl XIV.

 Defensively, Taylor led the Steelers, making seven tackles, defensing two passes, and intercepting Hasselbeck; for the Seahawks, linebacker Lofa Tatupu recorded nine tackles.